Making a Freedom of Information request

 The Freedom of Information Act 2000 gives you the right to obtain information held by public authorities, unless there are good reasons to keep it confidential.

-If you would like to make a freedom of information request, you can do it online using our freedom of information form, by emailing email@example.com or by writing to:
+If you would like to make a freedom of information request, you can do it by emailing email@example.com or by writing to:

 Information Governance Manager

 Russells Hall Hospital

 Please do not request patient/person identifiable information via this route; please use the Accessing your Medical Records page.

 After a request is made, you will receive an acknowledgement of your request, including a reference number.
 The Trust will reply to you within 20 working days.

 The reply may: